 Proposals to support Bingham’s significant housing growth over the next decade have emerged in a masterplan that is seeking to develop a clear vision for the future of the town and ‘Brilliant Bingham’.

-Building on the work already undertaken on the Community Led Plan, Rushcliffe Borough Council, Bingham Town Council and the wider Bingham Growth Board commissioned consultants to undertake the work earlier this year, which can be viewed here.
+Building on the work already undertaken on the Community Led Plan, Rushcliffe Borough Council, Bingham Town Council and the wider Bingham Growth Board commissioned consultants to undertake the work earlier this year - read about the Masterplan development work.

 The masterplan has identified a variety of key short, medium and long term projects to shape the future economic development and regeneration of the town.
 These proposals include:

 - Pedestrian focussed market square with a stronger identity and increased activity, potentially employing a town centre manager

 - Green walkable routes around Bingham are to be improved and continued into the new development to the north

 - Opportunity to enlarge the ‘Local Centre’ using land anchored around LIDL and the Chapel Lane junction, and an aspiration to relocate the train station to this area.

 - A new car park directly north of the railway line to help to ease congestion in the centre

 The full masterplan is available to view: Bingham Masterplan